goldstrike77/ansible-role-linux-kibana/README.md

 - [Contributors](#Contributors)

 ## Overview
 This Ansible role installs Kibana on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Kibana is an open source data visualization dashboard for Elasticsearch.
+It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
+Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

 ## Requirements
 ### Operating systems